-In other valleyland areas with hazards and physical constraints, proposed development and site alterations, supported where necessary by the positive results of a soils and/or slope stability assessment acceptable to the Township and the Nottawasaga Valley Conservation Authority, may also be permitted.
+In other valleyland areas with hazards and physical constraints, proposed development and site alterations, supported where necessary by a soils and/or slope stability assessment acceptable to the Township and the Nottawasaga Valley Conservation Authority, may also be permitted.

-Appropriate set-backs from rivers and streams and from the top and/or toe of slopes may be established in such studies, and enforced through a zoning by-law amendment re-zoning where required, or as conditions of Planning Act application approval.
+Appropriate set-backs from rivers and streams and from the top and/or toe of slopes may be established in such studies, and enforced through a zoning by-law amendment where required, or as conditions of Planning Act application approval.